🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 Frequently Asked Questions

-What shoes should I wear in San Jose in July?+
+Is San Jose cold in July?+

 What should I pack for San Jose in July?+